dqops/dqo/docs/working-with-dqo/run-data-quality-checks.md

 - [Learn about setting schedules](configure-scheduling-of-data-quality-checks/index.md) to easily customize when checks are run.
 - [Learn how to delete data quality results](delete-data-quality-results.md).
+- Learn more how [targeting data quality checks](../dqo-concepts/running-data-quality-checks.md) when you want to run data quality checks only for selected tables or columns, using filters.